xinwenfu/platformio-espidf-aws-iot/README.md

 ```
 In the policy statement,
 - *Effect* allows or denies an action
-- [*Action*](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policy-actions.html) specifies the action allowed or denied by the policy
+- [*Action*](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policy-actions.html) specifies a list of actions allowed or denied by the policy
 - [*Resource*](https://docs.aws.amazon.com/iot/latest/developerguide/iot-action-resources.html) specifies the resource or resources on which the action is allowed or denied.
-- '*' is the wildcard character used in a policy.
+  - '*' is the wildcard character used in a policy which means all resources.

 Here are some [publish/subscribe policy examples](https://docs.aws.amazon.com/iot/latest/developerguide/pub-sub-policy.html).

 ## Create certificate at AWS IoT console
-Each thing shall have a private key and a certificate, which will be used for client/thing authentication.
+Each thing will have a private key and certificate pair, which will be used for the client/thing authentication.
 In this project, we use the AWS IoT server to create the private key and certificate for the thing.
 1. (Optional if already in AWS IoT console) Log into AWS IoT console
 2. (Optional if already using IoT Core) Search and use *IoT Core* service
 3. In the left navigation pane, configure by navigating through the following entries in order.